jekyll/jekyll/docs/_docs/windows.md

 -rwxr-x--- 1 root root 598 Jul 30 13:18 /usr/local/bin/jekyll
 ```

-You ran `gem install jekyll bundler` with `sudo`.
+You probably ran `gem install jekyll bundler` with `sudo`.
 You can see the permissions in the above that that does not give everyone the ability to run the binary.
-Run...
+Run:

 ```sh
 sudo gem uninstall jekyll bundler